AK-Khan02/PathfindingVisualizer/README.md

 # Pathfinding Algorithm Visualizer

-A sophisticated web-based tool for visualizing various pathfinding algorithms in real-time.
+A web-based tool for visualizing various pathfinding algorithms in real-time.
 Built with vanilla JavaScript and modern web technologies, this visualizer helps users understand how different pathfinding algorithms work through interactive visualization.

+## Access

+The website can be accessed at: https://pathfinding-visualizer-algorithm.vercel.app/

 ## Features